keaneatl/keaneatl/README.md

 # 🙋‍♂️ Hello!

 <div align="justify">
-    I'm Keane, and I am a sophomore majoring in Information Technology.
+    I'm Keane, and I am a junior majoring in Information Technology.
 Currently, I'm interested in becoming a software developer so I spend most of my free time learning about development tools, particularly web technologies.
 I use my passion for said technologies to hack together projects that help me solve real-life problems, and better my skills so I can build or contribute to bigger and more complex apps in the future!
 </div>

 # 🛠 Tools and Tech